-\ If a batsman is out caught no runs are scored regardless of whether the batsmen have crossed or not before the catch was taken.
+^{} If a batter is out caught no runs are scored regardless of whether the batters have crossed or not before the catch was taken.
 The only exception to this is penalty runs (see Law 33.4).
-Further, if a catch is taken by a substitute fielder the correct scorebook entry is (for example): CAUGHT SUB (JONES), BOWLED SMITH etc i.e. the substitute fielders name is put in brackets not the word 'sub'.
+Further, if a catch is taken by a substitute fielder the correct scorebook entry is (for example): CAUGHT SUB (JONES), BOWLED SMITH etc